logpy/strategies/README.md

 Strategies
 ==========

-A Python library for programming control flow.
+A Python library for control flow programming.

-This project contains a set of complementary higher order functions that loosely resemble the Stratego[1] language.
+This project contains a set of complementary higher order functions that loosely resembles the Stratego language.

 History
 -------